AriachAmine/PersonalizedContentRecommendation/README.md

 This will create:
 - `articles.csv`: 200 articles with titles, categories, and keywords
 - `user_interactions.csv`: 1000 user interactions (views/clicks) with timestamps

+If you've set up the Gemini API key, the script will use the LLM to generate more realistic article titles and keywords.
+Otherwise, it will fall back to using Faker to generate synthetic data.

 ## Model Training